Birds are almost everywhere if you take the time to notice them – and once you do, they can provide hours of entertainment.

-During the Spring we will also say goodbye to some of our winter-visiting birds, most of which come from countries with much colder winters, including Russia and Scandinavia.
-These birds include redwings, fieldfares, and bramblings – as well as some breeds of ducks, geese, swans and wading birds, including pink-footed geese and whooping swans.
+During the spring, we also say goodbye to some of our winter-visiting birds, most of which come from countries with much colder winters, including Russia and Scandinavia.
+These birds include redwings, fieldfares, and bramblings – as well as some breeds of ducks, geese, swans, and wading birds, including pink-footed geese and whooping swans.

 Autumn and winter

-These incredible birds travel hundreds and thousands of miles from the Northern and Eastern corners of the world to the UK for winter, where it is milder (believe it or not), and where food is easier to find.
-One of the birds with the longest journey is the pink-footed goose, which travels 3,400 miles from Greenland or Iceland, to the UK every winter!
+These incredible birds travel hundreds and thousands of miles from the Northern and Eastern corners of the world to the UK for winter, where it’s milder (believe it or not), and where food is easier to find.
+One of the birds with the longest journey is the pink-footed goose, which travels 3,400 miles from Greenland or Iceland to the UK every year!

-Birds that reside in the UK all year round
+Birds that live in the UK all year round

 Wrens are brown, dumpy, rounded birds, with long legs and toes.
 They also have remarkably loud singing voices, and are commonly heard in the Dawn Chorus (which occurs when birds sing at the start of a new day between March and July).